The Story Behind the Sony Walkman

 Instead of having a conventional introduction to the press, Sony arranged a bus tour with actors throughout Tokyo posing with the Walkman while the reporters listened to a recorded tour.

 A month after the Walkman became available in Japanese stores, it was sold out.
-The device was popular amongst all consumers, not just those under 20.
+The device was popular among all consumers, not just those under 20.
 Sony had succeeded at creating a personal audio player, and it prepared to launch the product in Europe and North America.

 Earlier apprehensions about the name reappeared, and the marketing department decided to rename the product Freestyle in Sweden, Storaway in the UK, and Soundabout in the US.
-However, during a visit to Sony employees in Paris, Morita was asked by employee's children when they could get their Walkman, and the Japanese name stuck.
+However, during a visit to Sony employees in Paris, Morita was asked by employee’s children when they could get their Walkman, so the Japanese name stuck.

-In ten years Sony sold 50 million units, and competitors had sold countless knockoffs.
-The term "Walkman" even entered our language, used to describe any cassette player, and it's listed as such in the Oxford English Dictionary.
+In ten years, Sony sold 50 million units, and competitors had sold countless knockoffs.
+The term “Walkman” even entered our language, used to describe any cassette player, and it’s listed as such in the Oxford English Dictionary.

-The brand lives on today, as Sony attempts (unsuccessfully so
+The brand lives on today, as Sony attempts (unsuccessfully so far) to translate their brand recognition into MP3 player sales.

 Further Reading